 Fleas are a pain (literally) – a nightmare that all dog owners face at some point.

-Lots of people turn to chemical spot-on treatments to combat the problems.
-The bigger issue is, these flea and tick treatments for dogs often do more harm than good.
+Lots of people turn to chemical spot on treatments to combat the problems.
+The bigger issues is, these treatments often do more harm than good.

 If you’re thinking about using Frontline Plus, a topical pharmaceutical used to kill fleas and ticks, on your own dog, you’re going to want to read this first.